civicrm/civicrm-user-guide/docs/initial-set-up/customizing-the-user-interface.md

 information on the many ways you can change the interface to suit your needs and make it easier for your users.

-How to customize your data itself-what you collect and track-is covered in *Organising Your Data* and in the *What you need to know*and *Set-up* chapters in the sections on the different CiviCRM components (e.g., learn about customizing event types in the *Events* section).
+How to customize your data itself &mdash; what you collect and track &mdash; is covered in *Organising Your Data* and in the *What you need to know*and *Set-up* chapters in the sections on the different CiviCRM components (e.g., learn about customizing event types in the *Events* section).